prof3ssorSt3v3/mad9011/docs/modules/week6/README.md

 ### USING ARTBOARDS

+[*Artboards*](https://helpx.adobe.com/photoshop/using/artboards.html) article provides a quick reference in Photoshop User Guide.

 Think of an artboard as **a special type of layer group**.
 We will learn all kinds of Photoshop layers in the next few weeks.
 Have you noticed how similar or different artboard layers are in PhotoShop than in Illustrator?
-For a quick reference, read this [artboard tutorial article.](https://helpx.adobe.com/photoshop/using/artboards.html) To begin, follow along this video tutorial.
+To begin, follow along this video tutorial.

 <YouTube
   title="Photoshop CC Artboards"